Do I Really Need to Get My Dog Vaccinated?

 Laws & Regulations Governing Vaccinations

 The American Animal Association (AAHA) provide an annual vaccination schedule which is ideally followed by veterinarian practitioners.
-They are however not obliged to follow this schedule and some, such as holistic veterinary doctors often use their own methods of administering vaccines.
+They are, however, not obliged to follow this schedule and some, such as holistic veterinary doctors often use their own methods of administering vaccines.

 State and city governments usually determine how often a rabies vaccination must be administered.
-They also have other specific guidelines where vaccination is concerned so if you own a pet, it’s important that you familiarize yourself with these regulations specific to your city and state.
+They also have other specific guidelines where vaccination is concerned.
+So if you own a pet, it’s important that you familiarize yourself with these regulations specific to your city and state.
 Your veterinary doctor should also be familiar with the laws and can advise accordingly.

 Ultimately, we all want healthy dogs.
 Ignoring vaccination altogether or subjecting your dog to too many vaccines are both bad for your dog’s health.
 Once your dog has been given all the core vaccinations, a titer test can be performed to determine which other vaccinations might be necessary.
 Do what’s best for your furry family members.